rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/reaction-inventory.md

 ### inventory/register

-Check a `Reaction.Schemas.Product` object and update `Inventory` collection with inventory documents.
+Check a `Demand.Schemas.Product` object and update `Inventory` collection with inventory documents.

 ### inventory/adjust

-Adjusts existing `Reaction.Schemas.Product` documents when changes are made we get the inventoryQuantity for each product variant,and compare the qty to the qty in the inventory records we will add inventoryItems as needed to have the same amount as the inventoryQuantity but when deleting, we'll refuse to delete anything not **workflow.status="new"**.
+Adjusts existing `Demand.Schemas.Product` documents when changes are made we get the inventoryQuantity for each product variant,and compare the qty to the qty in the inventory records we will add inventoryItems as needed to have the same amount as the inventoryQuantity but when deleting, we'll refuse to delete anything not **workflow.status="new"**.

 ### inventory/remove